mrisher/smtp-sts/mta-sts.md

-Finally, to mitigate the risk of persistent interference with policy refresh, as discussed in-depth in (#security-considerations), MTAs SHOULD proactivecly refresh cached policies before they expire; a suggested refresh frequency is once per day.
+Finally, to mitigate the risk of persistent interference with policy refresh, as discussed in-depth in (#security-considerations), MTAs SHOULD proactively refresh cached policies before they expire; a suggested refresh frequency is once per day.
 To enable administrators to discover problems with policy refresh, MTAs SHOULD alert administrators (through the use of logs or similar) when such attempts fail, unless the